 - Do not use personal pronouns or complete sentences.
-Use action verbs and phrases to describe tasks and responsibilities.
+Use action verbs (PDF) and phrases to describe tasks and responsibilities.

 - If two pages, do not staple.
 Place your name and "Page two" on the second page.

 - Indicate numbers 10 and over as numerical, nine and under as written words.

 - If uploading your resume online or submitting your resume via email, convert it first to PDF format to ensure it appears correctly to the reader.

 - Use key words in your resume related to your industry as many employers scan for these words to identify desirable candidates.